You.. Dirty Dirty Pasta

 Home cooks who find themselves loitering around the quick-and-easy cookbook section of the book stores, beware.
 This story marks the birth of a whole new category in this blog called, “Got Nothing But Time”… Meaning if having a good 4~5 hour window of absolutely nothing else better to do is not a typical description of life, then this may not raise even the slightest interest.
 Or maybe I should call it “Got nothin’ but time except weekends and holidays”… Anyways, if time is not a friend, just ask, “What would an Iron Chef do?”

 A PRESSURE COOKER!
 These angry hissing pots that look like they wanna murder the kitchen renovation are actually very safe.
 They will reduce the cooking time of any stew or stock by at least half.
 An absolutely necessary accessory of a modern kitchen.
 Note that pressure cookers are not good for browning because of their deep cylinder shape.
 It allows steam to form on the side and drip down to the bottom of the pot, resulting in ingredients being “boiled” instead of “browned” in oil.
 So what I usually do if I’m making a dish where browning is important, I would do that in a dutch oven first, then transfer all the ingredients to the pressure cooker.
+I recently shared this exact recipe with a friend of mine who has used her pressure cooker alongside her induction hob, which just goes to show how versatile these kitchen equipment essentials truly are.
+Induction hobs are incredibly convenient and even come in portable varieties such as those found in this guide to the best induction hob 2019.
+If you are contemplating purchasing an induction hob, make sure to do some research first to ensure you are getting the right one for your needs.

 Serving: 5~6 respectable size pasta plates, and a lot of duck ragu left for other wonderful things